UdacityAndroidDevScholarship/gis-2k18/CONTRIBUTING.md

 1. Fork the project.
 2. Make the change on your Fork.
 3. Check your code is in compliance with projects coding standards.
+4. Make sure to make a branch to work on with name as `issue-title` or `feature`
-3. Submit a pull request (PR).
+5. Submit a pull request (PR).
-4. Moderators will review request.
+6. Moderators will review request.
-5. After that pull request will be merged.
+7. After that pull request will be merged.

 ## Point to look for
 1. When submitting PR:
+    * Title as Issue number or Feature
+    * Explain about it
+    * Any specification if present
     * Make sure your PR adds only one functionality or try to fix one issue per PR.
     * Don't try to do a lot in one PR i.e. stick to the scope of your PR.
     * Your PR should take code from one stable state to another stable state.